Requirements for Authors

 • Acknowledgment of financial or advisory support received

-• Author’s name, including: scientific titles; professional affiliation (e.g. University, etc.); postal address; e-mail address (as public personal information).
+• Author’s name, including: scientific titles; professional affiliation (e.g. University, etc.); ORCID; postal address; e-mail address (as public personal information).

 How to refer to primary sources and Bibliography references?

-• EE uses intertextual references; this means that bibliography references should be intertex references, e.g.: text text text (Bloom 1956: 15-16) text text text.
+• EE uses intertextual references; this means that bibliography references should be intertex references, e.g.: text text text (Bloom 1956, 15-16) text text text.

 • Footnotes are reserved for primary sources (e.g. archival or press or weblink) and for remarks loosely connected to the main theme.